convertigo/convertigo/diagnostics/retailstore-flow/acceptance.md

 ## Browser behavior

 - Initial online sync completes and reports progress or a determinate terminal state.
-It advances after active 100/100.
+It advances after active 100/100 and leaves no empty progress surface above the catalog once local indexing succeeds.
 - A real local view completes between pull and catalog navigation so first-use indexing is observable rather than simulated.
 - The root catalog has at least one category, category navigation reaches at